What is it?

 How does it get diagnosed?

-X-rays are taken if you are unable to put any weight through your foot to assess for any broken bones or ligament disruption.
+You will need an x-ray if you are unable to put any weight through your foot to assess for any broken bones or ligament disruption.
 Depending on the X-ray results surgery may be indicated if there are complex fractures or dislocations present.
-Lisfranc injuries can be missed quite easily if the x-rays are taken in a non-weight bearing position.
+Lisfranc injuries can be missed quite easily if the x-rays are not in a non-weight bearing position.
 Weight through your foot results in more stress through your joints, ligaments and bones and therefore is more likely to show up an injury.

 The following signs and symptoms also aid diagnosis: swelling on the top of the foot, bruising on the top and particularly the bottom of the foot, pain on touching the bones in the midfoot, pain when standing on the injured foot and seeing if you can stand on up on your tiptoes.

-If the plan is for conservative management then usually you will be put in a removable boot to allow your ligaments to heal over a period of 6 to 8 weeks and you may also be advised by your doctor not to weight bear through your foot for several weeks.
+If the plan is for conservative management then you will be put in a removable boot.
+This allows your ligaments to heal over a period of 6 to 8 weeks.
+Your doctor may tell you not to weight bear for several weeks.

 What can Back In Action do to help?